Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

-There are many great ways to invest $10K in real estate, but before diving in, you should think about the key factors that can help drive your decision.
+There are many great ways to invest $10K in real estate, but before diving in, you should consider the key factors that can help drive your decision.

 How long can you lock up your money?

-Real estate, in general, is an illiquid investment unless you are investing in publicly-traded REITs.
-So if you expect to these funds in less than 3 years, you should probably stick to publicly traded REITs.
+Real estate, in general, is an illiquid investment unless you are investing in publicly traded REITs.
+So if you expect to use these funds in less than 3 years, you should probably stick to publicly traded REITs.